wikimedia/design-codex/packages/codex-docs/docs/using-codex/packages.md

 ### Files
 Releases of the icons package contain the following files:
 - `codex-icons.mjs`: ES module build, which uses ES6 `import` and `export` syntax.
-- `codex-icons.umd.js`: UMD build.
-Can be used in CommonJS or AMD environments, or to put the icons in the global scope.
-  - If CommonJS is detected, it `exports.cdxIconAlert = ...`
-  - If AMD is detected, it uses `define(['exports'], function(...) { ... })`
-  - If neither CommonJS nor AMD is detected, it puts the icons in the global scope at `window['codex-icons']`
+- `codex-icons.js`: CommonJS build.
+Suitable for use in NodeJs.
-- `codex-icons.json`: JSON file with all icon strings and objects, to facilitate use of the icons in languages other than JavaScript
+- `codex-icons.json`: JSON file with all icon strings and objects, to facilitate use of the icons in languages other than JavaScript.
+This is the file that MediaWiki uses.
 - `index.d.ts`: Entry point for the TypeScript type information; refers to `icons.d.ts`, `types.d.ts`
   and `util.d.ts` for the actual type definitions